StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Time/Elapsedf.md

 ---
 layout: default
 title: Time.Elapsedf
-description: How much time elapsed during the last frame?
-32 bit time precision.
+description: (Deprecated, use Time.Stepf) How many seconds have elapsed since the last frame?
+32 bit time precision, calculated at the start of the frame.
 ---
 # [Time]({{site.url}}/Pages/StereoKit/Time.html).Elapsedf